Mobile and Satellite Communications MSc

 Our course reflects on the importance of mobile telephones, mobile data communications and satellite communications as complementary technologies.

 You will gain a detailed knowledge of the fundamentals and advanced concepts involved in communications and 3G/4G/5G mobile technology, satellite communications and networking.

 The course material is complemented by study in areas such as mobile applications and web services, mobile app software development, RF design, internet of things, and network management.

 Teaching materials and projects are closely aligned with research being undertaken by the Institute for Communication Systems.

-Within the Department the Institute for Communication Systems has a long standing history of over 25 years' research experience in land mobile satellite communications.
-More recently the Institute became home to the 5G Innovation Centre (5GIC) which has over £80 million worth of investment from government and industry.
+The Institute for Communication Systems has a long standing history of over 25 years' research experience in land mobile satellite communications.
+More recently, the Institute became home to the 5G Innovation Centre which has over £80 million worth of investment from government and industry.
 5GIC was set up for tomorrow’s connected society and digital economy.

 Our graduates have progressed to working in large mobile or satellite copmanies including Inmarsat, Vodafone, Samsung and Telefonica.